genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/04_authorisation.md

 * **idField** - The account ID
 * **updateOn** xml block - We want to re-evaluate the auth entries (entities and users) when the TAG table is updated, just in case we make a user sales officer/asset manager.

 As mentioned above, we will also refresh when either the entity, user or user_attributes tables are updated.
-(Please note that the `user` handle readily available will contain all fields and their values from the USER and USER_ATTRIBUTES tables, meaning if you add a custom string field FOO to USER_ATTRIBUTES, user.getString("FOO") can be used to access it.)
+(Please note that the `user` handle readily available will contain all fields and their values from the `USER` and `USER_ATTRIBUTES` tables, meaning if you add a custom string field `FOO` to `USER_ATTRIBUTES`, `user.getString("FOO")` can be used to access it.).
+You will need to define `updateOnUserFields` (see further down) to ensure user data updates are triggered.

 ### Full example file
 ```groovy